asyncapi/template-for-generator-templates/README.md

 ## Sample Template That Presents Generator Features And Best Practices In Using Them

 Generator depends on [React](https://github.com/asyncapi/generator-react-sdk) or [Nunjucks](https://mozilla.github.io/nunjucks/) templating engine.
-You can choose the one you prefer more.
-Each render engine has a different way of working and has different features.
-Keep that in mind when familiarizing with Generator functionality.
+You can choose the one you prefer.
+Each render engine has a different way of working and a different set of features.
+Keep that in mind when familiarizing with the Generator functionality.

 Templates are highly configurable.
 This Template also showcases most of the configuration options used in action.
 Configurations are stored in the `package.json` file in the [`generator`](#configuration) section.